dqops/dqo/docs/data-sources/aws.md

 ---
-title: How to activate data observability for Azure
+title: How to activate data observability for AWS S3
 ---

-# How to activate data observability for Azure
+# How to activate data observability for AWS S3

-This guide shows how to activate data observability for Azure by connecting DQOps.
+This guide shows how to activate data observability for AWS by connecting DQOps.
-The example will use the Azure Blob Storage for storing data.
+The example will use the S3 for storing data.

 # Prerequisites

-- Data in CSV, JSON or Parquet format (compressed files allowed), located in a Storage Container in your Storage Account.
+- Data in CSV, JSON or Parquet format (compressed files allowed), located in a Bucket.
 - [DQOps installation](../getting-started/installation.md)

-# Add connection to Azure using the user interface
+# Add connection to AWS S3 using the user interface

 ### **Navigate to the connection settings**

-To navigate to the Azure connection settings:
+To navigate to the AWS S3 connection settings:

 1. Go to the Data Sources section and click the **+ Add connection** button in the upper left corner.